Jonathan Munson, Executive Director, RFTH

 This is our experience too, isn’t it?
 We get out of one pit only to find ourselves in a new one further down the road.
 We’ve waited on the Lord in the past only to find ourselves waiting on Him once more.

+Stuck, helpless, and waiting?
 If this describes you, learn from David’s example.
-Remind your soul of this beautiful truth – just as He helped you in the past, He will help you all over again.
+Remind your soul of this beautiful truth: Just as God helped you in the past, He will help you all over again.

 It just might not happen according to your timing.